Updated: Jun 28

 Build your professional presence

-Username needs to be professional
+The username needs to be professional.

-Include who you are as a teacher in your bio consider using some hashtags!
+Include who you are as a teacher in your bio.
+Consider using some hashtags!

 Get copyright-free images to use in your header!